nwn-dotnet/Anvil/README.md

 ## Contributions
 All contributions are welcome!

-Join the discussion on [Discord](https://discord.gg/gKt495UBgS), and also see our [contribution guidelines](https://github.com/nwn-dotnet/Anvil/blob/development/CONTRIBUTING.md).
+Join the discussion on the NWN Developer Discord [Discord](https://discord.gg/CukSHZq), and also see our [contribution guidelines](https://github.com/nwn-dotnet/Anvil/blob/development/CONTRIBUTING.md).

 ## Credits
 The Anvil Framework builds heavily on the foundations of the [NWNX:EE DotNET plugin](https://github.com/nwnxee/unified/tree/master/Plugins/DotNET) that was written by [Milos Tijanic](https://github.com/mtijanic "Milos Tijanic"), and derives several service implementations from plugins developed by the NWNX:EE team and its contributors.